nathanhaigh/embl-abr-snakemake-nextflow-workshop/README.md

 git add 050_ngs-qc
 git commit -m "Updated QC submodule to latest revision"

-# Push it up to your repository on GitHub - replace <USER> with your own GitHub username
+# Push it up to your repository on GitHub - replace GITHUB_USER with your own GitHub username
+GITHUB_USER='my_github_username'
-git push --set-upstream <USER> master
+git push --set-upstream ${GITHUB_USER} master

 # Update all submodules so they all point to the latest revisions in their
 # respective repositories